Infineon/pkcs11-optiga-tpm/fapi-backend/README.md

         "log_dir" : "/home/pi/.local/share/tpm2-tss/eventlog/"
     }
     ```
-2. Reset the fapi database by emptying the user_dir and system_dir.
+2. Reset the FAPI database by emptying the user_dir and system_dir.
 3. Clear TPM:
     ```
     $ tpm2_clear -c p
     ```
-4. Provision TPM using fapi.<br>
+4. Provision TPM using FAPI.<br>
 	Storage Root Key (SRK) will be created based on the profile `profile_dir/profile_name` and made persistent at handle `0x81000001` (specified in the profile too) without authorization value.
 TPM metadata is stored in the directory `system_dir`.
     ```
     $ tss2_provision